 Conway is a medium-sized city located in the state of South Carolina.
 With a population of 21,053 people and 16 constituent neighborhoods, Conway is the 25th largest community in South Carolina.

-Conway is a decidedly white-collar city, with fully 86.91% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Conway is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Conway who work in sales jobs (14.66%), office and administrative support (13.46%), and food service (13.08%).
+Conway is a decidedly white-collar city, with fully 85.05% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Conway is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Conway who work in sales jobs (15.56%), office and administrative support (12.86%), and food service (11.04%).

-In addition, Conway is a college town.
-There are a lot of students in Conway attending college, and as a result Conway provides a number of services, amenities and opportunities geared to the needs and activities of students.
+Conway is also a college town, where lots of students live while attending area colleges.
+Because of the high percentage of people living in Conway enrolled in college, Conway has a number of services, amenities and opportunities geared towards the needs and activities of students.

-The education level of Conway citizens is a little higher than the average for US cities and towns: 23.74% of adults in Conway have at least a bachelor's degree.
+The citizens of Conway are slightly better educated than the national average of 21.84% for all cities and towns, with 23.27% of adults in Conway having a bachelor's degree or advanced degree.

 The most common language spoken in Conway is English.
 Other important languages spoken here include Spanish and Chinese.